mhouppin/stash-bot/README.md

   * #### Which binary should I choose ?
     The latest release should always be the best.
 The different architecture builds are:
       - 64: generic 64-bit build.
-Should work on all 64-bit processors
+Should work on all x86_64 processors.
-        of your operating system.

       - x86_64: x86_64 build.
-Same as previous one, but enables use of the `prefetch` instruction, which places RAM addresses in cache for faster access.
-Should work on almost all 64-bit processors.
+The only thing specific to this binary is the usage of the `prefetch` instruction, which places RAM addresses in cache for faster access.
+Should work on almost all x86_64 processors (except for a few old Xeon Phis).

-      - x86_64-modern: same as previous one, but also enables use of the `popcnt` (Population Count) instruction.
-Should work on all > 2006 64-bit processors.
+      - x86_64-popcnt: same as previous one, but also enables use of the `popcnt` (Population Count) instruction.
+Should work on all K10-based AMD processors or newer, and all Intel Nehalem processors or newer.

       - x86_64-bmi2: same as previous one, but also enables use of the `pext` (Parallel Bit Extract) instruction.
 Should work on all AMD processors with Excavator arch or newer, and all Intel processors with Haswell arch or newer.
+Note that you should avoid using this binary for Zen-based AMD processors which are not Zen 3 or newer, as the `pext` microcode implementation will make the bmi2 binary slower than the popcnt one.